wutaosamuel/bterminal/README.md

 ## Contributing

-If you are interested, really welcome to get involved.
+If you are interested, you are welcome to contribute to this project!

 - if you encounter a bug, issue it first.
 - if you have an idea or problem, feel free to post it on issue.